 “It’s fun and exciting to teach employees through corporate training games,” assures Jake Hill, Founder of DebtHammer.

 “These can be role-playing simulations in a game-based format.
-If you’re looking for a catalogue of such training games, Gamelearn is a perfect solution.
-It offers such games as Merchants (negotiation and deal closing), Crypt0 (cybersecurity), Lumiere (sales prospecting channels), and many others.
-It can also help you make a smooth transition to online training and build your own simulations with Editor.
+If you’re searching for a collection of training games, Gamelearn is an ideal choice.
+It offers games like Merchants, which focuses on negotiation and deal closing, Crypt0 for cybersecurity, Lumiere for sales prospecting channels, among many others.
+It also facilitates a seamless transition to online training and allows you to create your own simulations with its Editor tool.
+To boost participation, consider motivating your employees with rewards, gift cards, or bonuses,” he suggests.

 The Final Puzzle Piece to Reinforce Employee Training